nativelibs4java/Scalaxy/Beans/README.md

 # Scalaxy/Beans

-Syntactic sugar to set Java beans properties with a very Scala-friendly syntax.
-(does not depend on the rest of Scalaxy)
+Syntactic sugar to set Java beans properties with a very Scala-friendly syntax ([BSD-licensed](https://github.com/ochafik/Scalaxy/blob/master/LICENSE), does not depend on the rest of Scalaxy).

 The following expression:
 ```scala